MuggleK/CrawlersTools/README.md

 ### Dynamic Thread
-This concurrent mode will create a child thread for every task below max threads and when children thread less than max threads, main thread will create child thread for new task.
+This concurrent mode will create a child thread for every task below max threads and when children thread less than max threads,the main thread will create child thread for new task.

 Usage example:
 ```shell